-SANITATION AND PERSONAL SERVICES
+GUEST AND PERSONAL SALON SERVICES

+1. Future Professionals must follow the procedures outlined on their Skill Cards when performing a guest service.

-- 1. Future Professionals must keep workstations and classroom areas clean, sanitary, and clutter free at all times. - 2.
-Future Professionals must clean their stations in the clinic classroom, including the floor, after each service. - 3.
-Hair must be swept up immediately after a service is completed, before blow drying. - 4.
-Clinic stations must be cleaned at the end of the day, prior to clocking out for the day. - 5.
-Future Professionals may have their hair or other services done Wednesday or Thursday, on the 2nd, 3rd or 4th week of the month.
-To receive a service, students must do the following prior to starting the service: - a.
-Notify a Learning Leader. - b.
+- 2. Day Future Professionals may receive services on Wednesday or Thursday, on the 2nd, 3rd or 4th week of the month.
+To receive a service, Future Professionals must do the following prior to starting the service: - a.
+Request the service from a Learning Leader. - b.
 Be scheduled off the service books by a Learning Leader. - c.
-Pay for service supplies including perms, tints, bleaches, rinses, conditioning, treatments, manicures, nails, etc. - d.
-Personal services are considered rewards and scheduled for students who are up to date with all projects, tests and practical skill assessments.
-School assignments and successful learning are the priority.
+Complete required pre-service consultation with a Learning Leader. - d.
+Pay for service supplies including perms, color, lightener, rinses, conditioning, etc. - e.
+Personal services are considered rewards and scheduled for Future Professionals who are up to date with all projects, tests, and practical skill assessments.
+School assignments and successful learning are the priority. - 3.
+Future Professionals may not receive personal services outside of their program scope of practice during scheduled hours. - 4.
+Future Professionals may not start Future Professional services until a consultation with a Learning Leader has been completed as required.